vuejs/vuepress/packages/docs/docs/guide/markdown.md

 This data will be available to the rest of the page, along with all custom and theming components.

-For more details, check out the [Front Matter](./frontmatter.md) page.
+For more details, check out the [Frontmatter](./frontmatter.md) page.

 ## GitHub-Style Tables